Calculating Phase Locking with BMTool¶

 ¶

-The unbiased Phase Locking Value is calculated as follows:
+The unbiased Phase Locking Value is calculated through the following steps:

 2. Pairwise Phase Consistency (PPC) - calculate_ppc